-Halla Razak informed the Committee of staff changes due to IEUA recently securing \$207 million Prop 1 funding.
-Chris Berch will be concentrating on Prop 1, SARCCUP and the Water Bank along with Sylvie Lee and Elizabeth Hurst.
-Shaun Stone will serve as Acting Executive Manager of Engineering/AGM through the end of the year.
+• Halla Razak informed the Committee of the staff changes due to the Prop 1 Project.
+Chris Berch, Sylvie Lee and Elizabeth Hurst will focus solely on the project.
+Shaun Stone will be Acting Executive Manager of Engineering/AGM until the end of this year.
+IEUA will be sharing the analysis with the Regional Committees in the coming months.